 - Add the egg and vanilla extract and continue to mix until well combined.

-- In a small mixing bowl, whisk together the flour, baking soda and salt.
-Stir in the flour mixture to the butter and sugar mixture and mix until well combined.
+- In a small mixing bowl, whisk together the flour, oats, baking soda and salt.
+Slowly add to the mixer and combine with the wet ingredients.